Retail and Consumer Protection

-The Retail and Social Directorate was created in 2009.
+The Retail and Consumer Protection Directorate, formerly known as Retail and Social Directorate, was created in 2009.

 The term “retail” is used to refer to the supply side of the electricity and gas markets.
 Electricity and gas are purchased from the wholesale market and transported to businesses and homes through the electricity and gas networks.
 Retailers or suppliers are the companies that purchase the gas or electricity on the wholesale market and pay the transportation costs before selling it at a final total price to consumers.